-International Student Criteria
+International Applicant Criteria

-The University of North America is authorized by the Student and Exchange Visitor Program (SEVP) to issue I-20s to international students admitted to one of its bachelor's programs.
-For international students, an I-20 Shipping and Handling Fee will be required to mail the acceptance letter and I-20 documentation.
+The University is authorized by SEVP to issue I-20s to international students admitted to one of its academic programs.
+An I-20 Shipping and Handling Fee will be required to mail the acceptance letter and I-20 documentation to all international applicants.